Inspectioneering/autopilot-bundle/README.md

 Usage
 =====

-This bundle provides a convenience method to create or modify an Autopilot contact.
-For example:
+This bundle provides a few convenience methods in addition to those provided by [php-autopilothq](https://github.com/dekalee/php-autopilothq).

+Create a contact based on email if it doesn't exist, or modify if it does.
+Also optionally update one or more fields.

 ```php
 <?php